The Bottom Line

 Your cell phone isn't just for talking anymore.
-If you utilize data services, search for bundled or flat rate pricing to avoid billing surprises.
+If you utilize data services, be sure to search for bundled or flat rate pricing to avoid any billing surprises or data overages.

 The price-per-minute to make wireless calls has fallen rapidly over the past several years, putting downward pressure on wireless bills.
 That's good for consumers, but bad for wireless carriers and their investors, who look at “average revenue per subscriber” as an important measure of how well the company is doing.